fccn/docker-npn-webserver/README.md

 ## Configure and Install

 Check the **deploy.env** file for build configurations on the production image and **deploy_dev.env** for build configurations on the development image.
+To publish the image you will need to change the **DOCKER_REPO** var to your private repository location.

 ## Building the docker image